 Dispose of Construction Debris Right

-Construction and demolition debris is defined as materials resulting from the alteration, construction, destruction, rehabilitation or repair of any physical structure.
-Materials include lumber, drywall, brick concrete, metals, plaster, windows, roofing materials, plumbing fixtures, electrical wiring, heating equipment, asphalt and insulation.
+Construction and demolition debris (C&DD) is defined as materials resulting from the alteration, construction, destruction, rehabilitation, or repair of any physical structure.
+C&DD materials include lumber, drywall, brick concrete, metals, plaster, windows, roofing material, plumbing fixtures, electrical wiring, heating equipment, asphalt, and insulation.

 If you have railroad ties, see the Ohio EPA's guidance document regarding railroad ties.
 Railroad ties should be disposed of in a solid waste or construction and demolition debris landfill.